Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Introduction

+\begin{remark} We point out that the bound $O(1)$ in \eqref{CYY-2} and \eqref{CYY-3} can be improved to $\ve O(1)$ by checking the proof of Theorem \ref{DY-1} carefully since the amplitude of the solution $u$ is still of $\ve O(1)$ in $[T_{\epsilon}, T_\epsilon+\delta_0]$.
+However, for brevity in this paper, we omit the small factor $\ve$ here. \end{remark}

+\begin{remark} In recent years, the studies on the shock formation of smooth solutions to the multidimensional hyperbolic conservation laws or the second order quasilinear wave equations have made much progress (see \cite{B-2}, \cite{C1}, \cite{C2}, \cite{CM}, \cite{0-Speck}, \cite{Lu1}, \cite{MY} and \cite{S2}), which illustrate that the formation of the multidimensional shock is due to the compression of the characteristic surfaces.
+However, the related constructions of a multidimensional shock wave after the blowup of smooth solutions are not obtained. \end{remark}

 The paper is organized as follows.
 In \S $2$, we study the geometric blowup mechanism and extend the smooth solution of the blowup system across $T_{\ve}$ for problem \eqref{eq:1.1}.
 In order to solve the blowup system, some suitable boundary conditions and boundary values are derived by basic observations.
 In addition, the precise descriptions on the formation and construction of a shock wave are given.
-In \S $3$, close to the blowup point, the crucial cusp properties and estimates on the solutions of the blowup system are derived.
-In \S $4$, by introducing a transformation to fix the free shock curve and taking a suitable iterative scheme to construct the approximate shock wave solutions which satisfy the Rankine-Hugoniot conditions and the Lax's geometric entropy conditions, we can trace the location of the approximate shock and obtain the estimates of approximate solutions.
+In \S $3$, close to the blowup point, the crucial cusp properties and estimates on the pre-shock are obtained.
+In \S $4$, by introducing a transformation to fix the free shock curve and taking a suitable iterative scheme to construct the approximate shock wave solutions which satisfy the Rankine-Hugoniot conditions and the Lax's geometric entropy conditions, we can trace the location of the approximate shock and get the estimates of approximate solutions.
 In \S $5$, the convergence of the approximate shock solutions is shown.
-Subsequently, the main conclusions are established.
+Subsequently, the main conclusions in Theorem \ref{T:2.14} and Theorem \ref{DY-1} are proved.
+In \S $6$, as applications of Theorem \ref{DY-1}, we will give the related illustrations of shock formation for the 2-D supersonic steady compressible full Euler equations ($4\times 4$ system), 1-D MHD equations ($5\times 5$ system), 1-D elastic wave equations ($6\times 6$ system) and 1-D full ideal compressible MHD equations ($7\times 7$ system).